amal-ghamdi/CUQI-Book-test/chapter01/introduction_overview_of_cuqipy.md

     - how to use them
     - for what purpose
     - and identifying the right tool
-- Throughout all the course components, including CUQIpy, you will end up with more tools in your BIP toolbox
+- Throughout all the course components, including CUQIpy, you will end up with more tools in your BIP toolbox!
 ![toolbox](../images/toolbox3.jpeg)